Alpha Group (Ukraine): After the dissolution of the Soviet Union

-During the 2022 Russian invasion of Ukraine, the Alpha group (according to Ukrainian sources) ambushed and wiped out a convoy in northern Kyiv, around Hostomel, composed of Chechen paramilitary (the "Kadyrovtsy") heading to the city.
-The Alpha Group was present in Kharkiv, defending the city at the Battle of Kharkiv and the Northeastern Ukraine campaign, during the counteroffensive, the Alpha Group re-captured several settlements such as Kupiansk.
+During the Russian invasion of Ukraine, the Alpha group (according to Ukrainian sources) ambushed and wiped out a convoy in northern Kyiv, around Hostomel, composed of Chechen paramilitary (the "Kadyrovtsy") heading to the city.
+The Alpha Group was present in Kharkiv, defending the city at the Battle of Kharkiv.
+During the 2022 Kharkiv counteroffensive, the Alpha Group re-captured several settlements such as Kupiansk.

 The Alpha Group conducted operations to capture fifth-columnists, Russian sympathizers, spies and infiltrators.

 Operational record

 From its inception in 1994 to 2010, members of the special unit carried out more than 7,000 operations, from weapons seizure to anti narcotics operations, to apprehension of organized gang members, with no casualties sustained.

-The unit suffered its first casualty in June 2014, fighting against Russian separatists and possibly, Russian special forces, in the Russo-Ukrainian War.
+The unit suffered its first casualty in June 2014, fighting against Russian separatists and possibly, Russian special forces, in the war in Donbas.
 As of 2018, ten SBU Alpha operators lost their lives in the conflict.